-If you like wine and have never tasted Bulgarian wine, I highly recommend it.
+If you like wine and have never tasted Bulgarian wine, I highly recommend visiting Melnik wine country.
 You might be surprised.
 Just like we were.

 Solo traveller?
-Taking this tour might make more sense.
+Taking this full day tour from Sofia might make more sense.
 It’ll save you the hassle of renting a car and the drive.
-For a couple, renting a car might make more economical sense: Melnik and Rozhen Monastery Full Day Tour from Bansko.
+For a couple, renting a car might make more economical sense.

 How to get here: There isn’t a direct bus from Bansko to Melnik.
 You have to change in Blagoevgrad.
 It’s much better to rent a car.
 The drive to Melnik takes about 2 hours.
 There are stores selling wines from around Melnik and Bulgaria in town.
 Many of them offer free tasting which would be a great way to taste local wines without driving all around the different vineyards.
 We recommend Wine Gallery.